AtDexters-Lab/nexus-proxy-server/docs/tpm-attestation-impl-plan.md

 5. Logging/metrics polish.
 6. Tests and docs updates.

-Following this plan should transition Nexus to the new attestation model while keeping responsibilities aligned with the architecture document.
+Following this plan should transition Nexus to the new attestation model while keeping responsibilities aligned with the architecture document and supporting either remote or local signature validation.